Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Method

-As shown in Fig.~\ref{fig:teaser}, randomized 3D scene generation requires an object set and pre-defined rules.
+As shown in Figure~\ref{fig:datagen_teaser}, randomized 3D scene generation requires an object set and pre-defined rules.
 A room with a random size is first created to generate a new scene.
 A 3D object is randomly picked from the set, undergoes data augmentation (\eg, rotation and scaling), and is randomly placed in the room.
-The process is repeated until the room contains enough objects.
-The rules define \eg, the distribution of room size, choices and parameters for data augmentation, distribution of objects in the room, and the number of objects in each scene.
-With an object set and rules are given, a vast amount scenes can be easily generated.
+This process is repeated until the room contains enough objects.
+The rules define \eg, the distribution of the room size, choices and parameters for data augmentation, distribution of objects in the room, and the number of objects in each scene.
+With an object set and rules given, a vast amount of scenes can be easily generated.
+Then, the generated data can be applied to pre-train 3D neural networks.

-Previous works use similar rules while having different choices on object sets.
+Previous works on randomized 3D scene generation use similar rules while having different choices on object sets.
 Rao~\etal~\cite{rao:2021:randomrooms} use CAD models, which is straightforward since openly accessible datasets of CAD models are commonly used in 3D computer vision~\cite{wu:2015:modelnet_dataset, chang:2015:shapenet_dataset}.
 This choice has the drawback that creating or gathering CAD models is still laborious and time-consuming.
-On the contrary, Yamada~\etal~\cite{yamada:2022:fractal_point} propose generating the object sets in a randomized manner.
+On the contrary, Yamada~\etal~\cite{yamada:2022:fractal_point} propose generating the object set randomly.
 Specifically, they create fractal point clouds by randomly sampling affine transformations and iteratively applying them to 3D points.
-However, we hypothesize this method is sub-optional as the fractal point clouds don't have surfaces (see Fig.~\ref{fig:objects}) and lead to a domain gap.
+However, the appearance of the generated point clouds is not close to real-world objects.